Find out our expectations for your firm when implementing Strong Customer Authentication (SCA), including in e-commerce and online banking.

-The new rules, referred to as Strong Customer Authentication (SCA), are intended to enhance the security of payments and limit fraud during this authentication process.
+The new rules, referred to as SCA, are intended to enhance the security of payments and limit fraud during this authentication process.

 - initiates an electronic payment transaction

 - carries out any action remotely that may imply a risk of payment fraud, unless an exemption applies

 We expect firms to develop SCA solutions that work for all groups of consumers.

 This means that you may need to provide several different methods of authentication for your customers.
 This includes methods that don’t rely on mobile phones, to cater for consumers who don’t have, or don’t want to use, a mobile phone.

 Where these are not in place, or if you're facing difficulties, we expect you to discuss this with us as a priority.